f5devcentral/f5-agility-labs-adc/docs/class10/labs/lab1.rst

 Task 2: Baseline: Send traffic directly to MinIO (no BIG‑IP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following steps will validate access to the application via web browser, review the
+The following steps will validate access to the application via a web browser, review the
 Performance Monitoring dashboard, and gather request details.

+**Quick aside, what is Warp?**  It is a high-performance, open-source benchmarking tool designed to measure and
+analyze the throughput and latency of S3-compatible object storage systems.

+Warp simulates real-world workloads—such as PUT (uploads), GET (downloads), LIST, and DELETE operations—to
+evaluate performance, plan capacity, and identify bottlenecks.

+The labs offer an easy-to-use graphical front end for Warp, to avoid needing to issue command-line actions.

 +---------------------------------------------------------------------------------------------------------------+
 | 1.
 Open MinIO WARP (UDF → Components → Traffic‑Gen → Access → Firefox).
 The credentials are under lab        |